-Financial statements - Group Financial statements - Company Overall materiality €179m (2020: €127m). £95m (2020: £89m).
+Financial statements - Group Financial statements - Company Overall materiality £179m (2020: £127m). €95m (2020: €89m).
 How we determined it 1% of total assets 1% of total assets Rationale for benchmark applied The primary measurement attribute of the Group is the carrying value of property investments.
 On this basis, we set an overall Group materiality level based on total assets.
 The primary measurement attribute of the Company is the carrying value of investments in subsidiaries.
-On this basis, we set an overall Company materiality level based on total assets.
+On this basis, we set an overall Company materiality level based on total assets. we set an overall Group materiality level based on total assets. we set an overall Company materiality level based on total assets.

-In addition to overall Group materiality, a specific materiality was also applied to Income Statement line items that impact EPRA Earnings, which is based on profit before tax, adjusted to exclude fair value gain/(losses) on investment property and derivatives.
+In addition to overall Group materiality, a specific materiality was also applied to income Statement line items that impact EPRA Earnings, which is based on profit before tax, adjusted to exclude fair value gain/(losses) on investment property and derivatives.
 We set a specific materiality level of £17.1 million (2020: £14.8 million), equating to 5% of EPRA Earnings.
 In arriving at this judgement, we considered the fact that EPRA Earning is a secondary financial indicator of the Group (refer to the Strategic Report where the term is defined in full).